PyladiesHoChiMinh/workshop2/README.md

 - **Concatenation**: Combine two string as one by `+`

 Another nice things of `string` are built-in methods allowing you to "fly in the sky" You might want to see the most common which I stole from Google Developer Class in the following classes:
-- s.lower(), s.upper() -- returns the lowercase or uppercase version of the string
+- `s.lower()`, `s.upper()` -- returns the lowercase or uppercase version of the string
-- s.strip() -- returns a string with whitespace removed from the start and end
+- `s.strip()` -- returns a string with whitespace removed from the start and end
-- s.isalpha()/s.isdigit()/s.isspace()... -- tests if all the string chars are in the various character classes
+- `s.isalpha()`/`s.isdigit()`/`s.isspace()`... -- tests if all the string chars are in the various character classes
-- s.startswith('other'), s.endswith('other') -- tests if the string starts or ends with the given other string
+- `s.startswith('other')`, `s.endswith('other')` -- tests if the string starts or ends with the given other string
-- s.find('other') -- searches for the given other string (not a regular expression) within s, and returns the first index where it begins or -1 if not found
+- `s.find('other')` -- searches for the given other string (not a regular expression) within s, and returns the first index where it begins or -1 if not found
-- s.replace('old', 'new') -- returns a string where all occurrences of 'old' have been replaced by 'new'
+- `s.replace('old', 'new')` -- returns a string where all occurrences of 'old' have been replaced by 'new'
-- s.split('delim') -- returns a list of substrings separated by the given delimiter.
+- `s.split('delim')` -- returns a list of substrings separated by the given delimiter.
 The delimiter is not a regular expression, it's just text. 'aaa,bbb,ccc'.split(',') -> ['aaa', 'bbb', 'ccc'].
 As a convenient special case s.split() (with no arguments) splits on all whitespace chars.
-- s.join(list) -- opposite of split(), joins the elements in the given list together using the string as the delimiter. e.g. '---'.join(['aaa', 'bbb', 'ccc']) -> aaa---bbb---ccc
+- `s.join(list)` -- opposite of split(), joins the elements in the given list together using the string as the delimiter. e.g. '---'.join(['aaa', 'bbb', 'ccc']) -> aaa---bbb---ccc
 ### Understand numbers

 Integers and floats are the most basic data types in `python` allowing you to work on multiplication (`+`), subtract (`-`), multiply (`*`) and division (`/`).
 For integers, you can make operations with exponential (`**`) and modular (`%`) and residue (`//`).
 Let us do some fun calculations